protocall/moomoocows/README.md

-Mimikatz experiments
+Mimikatz experiments:

-Can the script be modified to evade detection by A/V agents?
+Can Mimikatz be modified to evade detection by A/V agents?